antoninsch/antoninsch/README.md

 # Hey! 🌎 Welcome to my page! 👋

-## I'm Antonin,
+Currently :
+  - Working on something cool!

-Currently a computer science student at EPITA 🖥️
+  - CS student at EPITA